 Students may take a graduate course at another university in order to meet their PhD program requirements at McGill.
 Students interested in pursuing coursework at other Quebec universities are eligible for a Quebec Inter-University Transfer.
 Students interest in universities located outside Quebec should confer with the Graduate Program Coordinator as to the current procedures for authorizing such exchanges.

 Students may elect to pursue either the standard sociology PhD program or they may couple it with one of two ‘options’ in either 1) gender and women’s studies or 2) population dynamics Such options enable students to acquire a cross-disciplinary specialization.
 Coursework and thesis foci requirements vary in accordance with the option selected.

 Students may take a course in a related field, with the approval of the Graduate Program Director.

-Area exams are currently offered in ten areas: 1) development and social change 2) deviance and social control 3) race and ethnic relations 4) work, labour markets and the economy 5) medical sociology 6) political sociology 7) population dynamics 8) sex and gender 9) social stratification and 10) sociology of knowledge.
+In consultation with their Supervisor, students select two of the following ten sub-fields to take their Comprehensive Exam: 1) development and social change 2) deviance and social control 3) race and ethnic relations 4) work, labour markets and the economy 5) medical sociology 6) political sociology 7) population dynamics 8) sex and gender 9) social stratification and 10) sociology of knowledge.